AlexsLemonade/OpenPBTA-analysis/README.md

 ## How to Obtain OpenPBTA Data

-This dataset includes all the PBTA somatic mutational and gene expression results in combined tsv or matrix format.
+The OpenPBTA dataset includes somatic mutation and gene expression results in combined tsv or matrix format.
 We are releasing this dataset on both [CAVATICA](https://cavatica.sbgenomics.com) and AWS S3.

 We have created a shell script that will download the latest release from AWS S3.